Chemiculs/qengine/README.md

 * This library is fully inlined, employing minimalist design and maximum performance + reliability --

-qengine is very lightweight and likewise incurs a ~1.70% average performance loss vs standard library / primitive types, likewise you will retain ~98.3% of your programs original performance ( on average )
+qengine is very lightweight and likewise incurs a ~1.70% average performance loss vs standard library / primitive types, likewise you will retain ~98.3% of your application's original performance ( on average )

 If anyone is able to contribute detailed benchmarks if they have the time, this would be extremely helpful - my hands are tied when it comes to free time for this project at the moment.